pepo087/test/README.md

 #### simple snmp for ricoh printers

-- modified this lines in app.py
+- modified this lines in app.py with your path
 ```
 # Write the rendered HTML to the output file
 output_file_path = "/enteryourpath/" + output_file